DAIRY KNOWLEDGE CENTER

 Maintaining healthy herds is a priority in commercial dairies.
 Prevention, early diagnosis, and effective treatment of health disorders is required to improve cow performance and enhance longevity of the animals.
 Most of the metabolic problems of the dairy cow happen during the first two weeks of the lactation.
 It has been reported that nearly 25 percent of the cows that leave the herds do so during the first 60 days in milk.

-With the main goal of following the DKC’s motto, “evolving the dairy industry,” the DKC Quarterly publishes ideas and insights from the DKC team and the world’s leading experts in a thought-provoking way.
-The Quarterly provides emerging trends and research outputs that will impact the future of sustainable dairy production systems.
-It presents new developments in technology, business, people capital management, environmental issues, and cow care, among others.
+With the main goal of following the DKC’s motto, “evolving the dairy industry,” the DKC Quarterly publishes ideas and insights from the DKC’s team and the world’s leading experts in a thought-provoking way.
+The Quarterly provides new developments in technology, business, people capital management, environmental issues, and cow care, among others.